sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 The override implementations are chained in the following order:

 1. Override classes in the generator package
-2. Extensions packaged within cartridges, based on the order specified in the 'cartridges' property
+2. Extensions packaged within cartridges, based on the order specified in the `cartridges` property
 3. The implementation in Sculptor core

 ### Cartridges: Reusable extensions to Sculptor
+{: #cartridges}

 In addition to being able to override templates and transformations for a single project, it's possible to extend Sculptor itself, adding additional capabilities that may be packaged in a library and used by multiple projects.
 These reusable collection of extensions are referred to as cartridges.

-The steps for defining a cartridge are very similar to the steps for [overriding templates or transformations for a project](#overriding-templates-or-transformations-for-a-project):
+The steps for defining a cartridge are very similar to the steps for [overriding templates or transformations for a project](#overriding):

 * **Locate the specific Sculptor template or transformation class in the sculptor-generator-core project you need to extend**